benreimer9/speak-about/README.md

 ![GIF of SpeakAbout App](https://github.com/benreimer9/speak-about/blob/master/speakabout.gif)

-# speak-about
+# SpeakAbout
-A plug-in for WP blogs to facilitate better user interaction.
+A plug-in for WP blogs to facilitate better interaction with readers.
+Users can highlight text and leave inline comments, emailed to the author at the end of the session.